Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ## Push Events

-Altinn Events will also support push of events.
+Altinn Events also supports push of events from june 2021.

-Consumers would be able to add a subscription for specific types of event either for a specific source or for a specific subject.
+Consumers are able to add a subscription for specific types of event either for a specific source or for a specific subject.

 Throug API consumers would be able to add and remove subscriptions